 “This paper extends this research to show that these adaptive changes are also detectable in the basic functional brain architecture of resilient individuals.”

 Dr. Sophia Frangou

 Their findings were reported today in the American Journal of Psychiatry and are available online.

 The researchers used functional MRI to examine the brain activity of 78 people diagnosed with bipolar disorder, as well as 64 of their siblings that had not developed the disorder, and 41 healthy participants who were not related to anyone else in the cohort.

 It was found that the siblings’ brains exhibited hyperconnectivity in the sensorimotor network, which are the brain regions concerned with perceiving sensations and coordinating movement.
-This was consistent with the findings of previous research.
+This was consistent with the findings of

 What was more interesting was that hyperconnectivity was also noted in the default mode network (DMN) of the siblings monitored, which counterbalanced the abnormal activity in the sensorimotor network.
 DMN hyperconnectivity was absent in the brains of the participants with bipolar disorder, suggesting that this was what made their siblings resilient to the condition.

 The DMN is a fairly new addition to neuroscientific vocabulary, so consistent definitions of it can be hard to come by.
-Nevertheless, in general terms, it could be characterized as a network of brain regions that interact with each other even when other brain regions are at rest.
+Nevertheless, in general terms, it could be characterized as a network of brain regions that

 As Dr. Frangou explained for MNT, “The DMN is considered the functional backbone of the brain.
 This network is most active during spontaneous thought and represent[s] the brain’s baseline configuration.”